 We take pride in our understanding of neurodiversity as well as our ability to assess and support people of all ages, across the lifespan, from infancy and childhood through adolescence into adulthood.

-Our multidisciplinary team is made up of clinicians who have had many years of experience in the public sectors.
+Our multidisciplinary team is made up of clinicians who have had many years of experience in the public and private sectors.

-Our counselling psychologist, Susan, occupational therapist, Hayley, and clinical psychologist Tracy, were members of the former GV Autism Spectrum Assessment Team (ASAT) at GV Health (GVH) under the clinical leadership of Dr Michael Welham, Consultant Child & Adolescent Psychiatrist.
-Tracy and Susan were coordinators of GV ASAT for many years.
-Our speech pathologist, Kate is now a member of the local FASD Clinic (see below).
+Our clinical psychologist Tracy, and counselling psychologist, Susan, were members and co-ordinators of the former GV Autism Spectrum Assessment Team (ASAT) at GV Health (GVH) under the clinical leadership of Dr Michael Welham, Consultant Child & Adolescent Psychiatrist.

-Our mission is to identify and provide the assessment and support services that are right for you, regardless of your age.
-Our aim is to help you function and feel better.
+Our mission is to identify and provide the assessment and support services that are right for each individual, regardless of age.
+Our aim is to help people function and feel better.

-We continue to work in collaboration with referring GPs, Paediatricians, Psychiatrists, as well as local agencies and government departments.
-Our clinical team has been expanded by a provisional psychologist, a new senior psychologist, and a consultant psychiatrist.
+We continued to work in collaboration with referring GPs, Paediatricians, Psychiatrists, as well as local agencies and government departments.
+Our clinical team was expanded by a provisional psychologist, a new senior psychologist, and a consultant psychiatrist.

-We continue to work under DHHS guidelines, directives, and restrictions (as they arise), during this second year of the COVID pandemic.
-Like members of our general community, we have different degrees of COVID-fatigue, and, as at mid-May, most of us have received our first jabs of a COVID vaccine.
+We continued to work under DHHS guidelines, directives, and restrictions (as they arise), during this second year of the COVID pandemic.
+Like members of our general community, we experienced COVID-fatigue, and, by mid-May, most of us received our first jabs of a COVID vaccine.

 During the first year of the COVID pandemic, we continued to provide information, assessments and support for individuals, families, schools and agencies/organisations, here in our beautiful Goulburn Valley.
 We mastered telehealth, shut down and opened up a few times, and learnt to go digital, and to work remotely from our home offices, as needed.
 It was a very challenging year for all of us.